 For most physicians, your donation will be completely tax-deductible.
-That means that for a physician with a 38% marginal tax rate (33% federal plus 5% state), a donation of $10,000 to a qualified charity will save him $3800 in income taxes.
+That means that for a physician with a 38% marginal tax rate (33% federal plus 5% state), a donation of $10,000 to a qualified charity will save her $3800 in income taxes.
 It is possiblethat these savings could be even higher if you are currently in a phase-out range.
 [And yes, I’m ignoring the relatively minor Pease limitations.]
 Obviously this isn’t a method of making money (since you’re giving away more than you’re getting back) but it does make it possible for you to donate more to a cause you support than you would otherwise be able to.

 For example, if your $10,000 donation was composed of shares of a mutual fund for which you paid $5000, you would save $750-1190 in capital gains taxes by transferring the appreciated shares to the charity, rather than selling them and donating cash.

-Donor-Advised Charity Fund
+1. Donor-Advised Charity Fund

 Most mutual fund companies, including Vanguard and Fidelity, have donor-advised charity funds.
 With these funds, you transfer your appreciated assets into the fund, then “recommend” to the fund which charities the fund should donate to.
 You get your tax deduction, dispose of capital gains, and reduce the size of your estate upon making the donation.
 You can then choose to invest in any of their funds, growing the money tax-free until such a time as you choose to recommend a donation to a charity of your choice.
-The fund then liquidates the investment, and sends the money to your charity of choice.
+The fund then liquidates the investment and sends the money to your charity of choice.
 This provides convenience in planning your taxes and in making your donations.
 In addition, many charities, especially small ones, aren’t set up to receive donations in kind, so this allows you a method to avoid capital gains taxes and still give cash to the charity.

 There are three downsides to using a donor-advised charitable fund.
 The first is that you can only recommend donations to qualified 501(c)3 charities.
 You can’t just give money to the poor lady down the street or provide a scholarship to a deserving fellow.
 A private charitable foundation, not to mention a private individual, has a little more freedom in the charities it can give to.
 The second downside is that investments are a bit limited.
-Vanguard’s offering, for instance is composed essentially of Admiral shares of its popular index funds- Total Stock Market, Total Bond Market, Total International (and its components), Short Term Bond, Money Market Fund, and a few Fund of funds made up of various asset allocations of these funds.
+Vanguard’s offering, for instance, is composed essentially of Admiral shares of its popular index funds- Total Stock Market, Total Bond Market, Total International (and its components), Short Term Bond, Money Market Fund, and a few Fund of funds made up of various asset allocations of these funds.
 Expense ratios range from 0.06% to 0.20%.
 The investments available at Fidelity are almost exactly the same, using their Spartan Index Funds.
 The third downside is the additional fee the donor-advised fund charges, 0.6% for the first $500,000 you have in the fund at either investment company.

 Another option is to start your own private charitable foundation.
 This requires a much larger donation ($500,000 is often suggested) to make it worth the additional costs and hassle of running a foundation.
 In return, you get more flexibility in your investments and in who can receive donations, such as individuals, businesses, and overseas organizations.

-Charitable Remainder Trust
+3. Charitable Remainder Trust